-File Type To Override database files You can cause database files to be created in a directory other than the environment home by using the DbEnv::set_data_dir() method.
-The directory identified here mus exist.
+File Type To Override database files You can cause database files to be created in a directory other than the environment home by using the EnvironmentConfig.addDataDir() method.
+The directory identified here must exist.
 If a relative path is provided, then the directory location is resolved relative to the environment's home directory.
 This method modifies the directory used for database files created and managed by a single environment handle; it does not configure the entire environment.
-This method may not be called after the environment has been opened.
 You can also set a default data location that is used by the entire environment by using the set_data_dir parameter in the environment's DB_CONFIG file.
-Note that the set_data_dir parameter overrides any value set by the DbEnv::set_data_dir() method Log files You can cause log files to be created in a directory other than the environment home directory by using the DbEnv::set_lg_dir(method.
-The directory identified here mus exist.
+Note that the set_data_dir parameter overrides any value set by the EnvironmentConfig.addDataDir(method.
+Log files You can cause log files to be created in a directory other than the environment home directory by using the EnvironmentConfig.LogDirectory() method.
+The directory identified here must exist.
 If a relative path is provided, then the directory location is resolved relative to the environment's home directory.
 This method modifies the directory used for database files created and managed by a single environment handle; it does not configure the entire environment.
-This method may not be called after the environment has been opened.
 You can also set a default log file location that is used by the entire environment by using the set_lg_dir parameter in the environment's DB_CONFIG file.
-Note that the set_lg_dir parameter overrides any value set by the DbEnv::set_lg_dir() method.
+Note that the set_lg_dir parameter overrides any value set by the EnvironmentConfig.LogDirectory() method.
 Region files If backed by the filesystem, region files are always placed in the environment home directory.